Satyamkumarnavneet/Satyamkumarnavneet/README.md

 **About me:**
-<p> I'm a driven computer science engineering student at Chandigarh University, with a keen interest in Java and cloud development.
-I'm actively learning and mastering technologies like Java development and Google Cloud.
-I'm on the lookout for internships to apply my skills and gain industry insights.
-My ultimate aim is to build a successful career and leave a meaningful mark in the tech industry.
+<p> I'm a recent graduate from Chandigarh University with a passion for Java and cloud development.
+I have been actively learning and mastering technologies like Java development and Google Cloud, continually refining my skills.
+I'm seeking internship opportunities where I can apply my expertise, gain valuable industry insights, and contribute effectively.
+My goal is to build a successful career while making a meaningful impact in the tech industry.

 </p>